cybernetlab/bootstrap/README.md

 <button type="button" class="btn btn-success btn-lg active">Text</button>
 ```

 Order of flags irrelevant, but all flags and enumerations should be **symbols**.
-Only supported flags allowed, so refer to [Bootstrap documentation](getbootstrap.com/css) or read corresponding chapter of this document for valid values.
+Only supported flags allowed, so refer to [Bootstrap documentation](getbootstrap.com/css) or read corresponding section of this document for valid values.
 You can replace hyphens `-` to underscores `_` in class names.

 ### HTML attributes via options